Universal separability criterion for arbitrary density matrices from causal properties of separable and entangled quantum states: Discussion

-where as in Eq.(46) one has $ m=\pm1,\pm2,..,\pm(N-1) $ which corresponds to all changes in powers $ m(j) $ for given $ j $-th configuration which are possible for this configuration due to pt-transformations in the subspaces of a fixed number $ l=1,2,..,N-1 $ of subsystems whose entanglement with each other in the entire ensemble one wants to explore by means of causal entanglement criterion (17-22).
-Substituting Eqs.(47,48) into Eq.(19) one obtains for $ j $-th configuration being $ l $ times ($ l \geq m $) pt-transformed
+Analogously, substituting the respective matrix elements from Eq.(25) into Eq.(19) for a generic (non-interacting, i.e. N-free, see below) weakly mixing type of b-class of EC-density matrices one obtains for the $ j $-th configuration being $ m $ times pt-transformed (see details in the Subsection 4 of the Appendix A)

-Unlike the previous a-class in present b-class case from Eq.(49) it is evident that given EC-density matrix is \textit{absolutely separable} only in the case if $ W^{(b.w.)}_{m(j);m}(p) \geq 0 $ for all values of $ m $ and $ m(j) $.
+Unlike the previous a-class in present b-class case from Eq.(29) it is evident that given EC-density matrix is \textit{absolutely separable} only in the case if $ W^{(b.w.)}_{m(j);m}(p) \geq 0 $ for all values of $ m $ and $ m(j) $.
 Otherwise, such density matrix will be entangled due to causal criterion (19-22).
-Especially, solving (22) with respect to (49) yields
+Especially, solving inequalities (22) with respect to expression (29) one obtains

 where

 and